fsoubelet/pyrws/docs/quickstart.rst

 .. prompt:: bash $

-    python -m rws --help
+    python -m pyrws --help

-To see these options, refer to the :ref:`following page <rws-cli>`.
+To see these options, refer to the :ref:`following page <pyrws-cli>`.

 .. admonition:: Example